 ● Shredded into fibres

 ● Re-spun into a yarn which can then be woven to make new material.
-As this recycled cotton is slightly weaker than raw cotton there will be some new fibres woven in the material the thicken it.
+As this recycled cotton is slightly weaker than raw cotton there will be some new fibres woven into the material the thicken it.

 Something that could be seen as a negative with recycled cotton is inconsistency within the final woven material, because of the different origins of the cotton.
 However, this usually isn’t noticeable, and we think there’s something special about the uniqueness of recycled cotton products.

 The importance of recycled cotton should not be overlooked.
 By using recycled cotton, you are continuing the loop and the lifecycle of an item.
 The material is given a new lease of life, rather than being discarded.
 It also avoids having to use resources to grow new crops in order to produce a product that could have been otherwise created using recycled cotton.
-A closed loop system lessens the need for using raw resources to grow crops and adverse environmental impacts, and in turn stops wasteful discarding of items which have not reached their full potential.
+A closed-loop system lessens the need for using raw resources to grow crops and adverse environmental impacts, and in turn, stops wasteful discarding of items which have not reached their full potential.